dcm4che/dcm4chee-arc-hl7cs/source/orm/outbound.rst

 .. [#Note4] Each **Other Patient IDs Sequence (0010,1002)** item is populated in patient identifiers list in the specified segment field separated using **Repetition Separator ~**

+.. [#Note5] If outgoing notification message is OMG^O19, Study Instance UID is sent in OBX segment field 5, else for OMI^O23 notification, IPC segment field 3 is used.

+.. [#Note6] Set to current date time when notification is sent out.

+.. [#Note7] Populated with a value only if configured in `HL7 Procedure Status Update Template Parameters(s) <https://dcm4chee-arc-cs.readthedocs.io/en/latest/networking/config/archiveNetworkAE.html#hl7psutemplateparam>_`